Dale

 8. "Hired Gun" [acoustic/unlisted track] (4:47)

 Uh, oh, the total commercial sellout . . . well, maybe not totally.
-This is actually a very good heavy metal disc with a truck load of killer hooks and riffs.
-The music takes on more of a Guns 'n' Roses-vibe, but it still had the hooks and Dale's mesmerizing voice.
+This is actually a very good heavy metal disc with a truck load of killer hooks and beefy guitar riffs.
+The music takes on more of a Guns 'n' Roses-vibe, but it still had the hooks and Dale's mesmerizing, powerhouse vocals.
 Man, he just belts it out on "Rattlesnake."
-"Goodbye", a emotional ballad, was a CCM radio hit.
+"Goodbye", an emotional ballad, was a CCM radio hit.
 The first pressing came with a bonus disc.
 If I am not mistaken, this was Bride's biggest selling album to date and in my opinion was their finest hour.

 Scarecrow Messiah Bride - Scarecrow Messiah (Star Song) 1994